 Other medical aids such as therapeutic oxygen or an airflow mattress may increase the Emollient Fire Risk further.
 As will proximity to ignition sources such as cookers, candles, heaters, faulty electrics.
 Where the most suitable treatment for a condition is a paraffin or petroleum based emollient, other risk factors should be addressed.
 It is sensible to avoiding smoking and naked flames.
 Clothing, bed clothes and bed linen which come into direct contact with an emollient should be laundered daily to prevent build-up.
 Dressings used with an emollient should be changed daily.
 Laundry should be turned laundry inside out prior to washing at the highest temperature possible allowed by the type of fabric and using a good quality laundry detergent (liquids and gels are more effective than powder products).
 A prewash product should also be used before the main wash cycle, or soaking laundry overnight before washing.

 What help is available?

 The local Fire and Rescue Service who will provide a free Home Fire Safety Visit.
 Information will be provided about potential Emollient Fire Risk and other fire risks, and measures which can be put in place to keep these risks to a minimum.
 Also advice can be provided to the service user about how they can be alerted to a fire, and how to evacuate with smoke detectors, including those suitable for the hard of hearing being supplied and fitted.
 To find out more, visit the Royal Berkshire Fire and Rescue Service website or call 08005876679.
-If you live in Oxfordshire, click here to visit the website or call 01865842999.
+If you live in Oxfordshire call 01865842999.